 “collagen peptide supplementation in combination with resistance training further improved body composition by increasing fat-free mass, muscle strength and the loss in fat mass.”

-Related collagen protein articles here on heydayDo
+Related protein articles here on heydayDo